 Becoming a data analyst or business analyst comes with its own pros and cons.
 The decision to pursue one or the other depends on your personal strengths and weaknesses, so the importance of different business vs data analyst pros and cons will depend on your unique situation.
 Here are some general pros and cons to consider for both positions:

 Data Analyst Pros

 - Easy to start.
 Starting a career as a data analyst is easier than you might think.
-There are many data analyst courses available online that can help you get certified, become more knowledgeable, and land a career in big data.
+There are many online data analyst courses that can help you land a career in data analysis.

 - Opportunities across many different industries.
 No matter which industry you are interested in, you will most likely be able to land a job in data analytics.
 Healthcare, manufacturing, education, media, retail, and real estate are just a few examples of industries that hire data analysts.

 - Must love math.
 This is not so much a con as a warning.
 If you want to pursue a career in data analytics, you have to love working with numbers.
 You will have to look at data like a mystery that needs to be solved.

 - Mastering everything is impossible.
 Since data analytics involves so many different fields, including statistics, computer science, and mathematics, it is impossible to master each one.
 You’ll have to be comfortable researching new topics and filling in your own knowledge gaps.

 - Hidden job responsibilities.
 There will be job requirements that might not be listed on your job offer.
 A common unlisted responsibility is cleaning and organizing data.
 Data analysts must clean the data before they can analyze it, which can be tedious and time-consuming.